pawlovskiii/brownie_simple_storage/README.md

 $ pip install eth-brownie
 ```

-### Available commands for the project
+### Recommended commands for use in the project

-1. The crucial step in order to do any action with the contracts
+1. The crucial step in order to do any action with the contracts.

    ```bash
    $ brownie compile